 The Executive Board acts for Council in the administration of established policies and programs and is the body that manages within this context the affairs of the Association, delegating management of day-to-day operation to the Association’s executive director.

 The Executive Board makes recommendations with respect to policy and operation.

-You must be nominated to run for executive board.
+You must be nominated to run for the executive board.
 The process works like this: for each seat coming open two candidates are nominated by the Committee on Committees.
 So if there are 2 seats 4 people get nominated, if there are 3 seats 6 people get nominated.
 Once nominated you receive an email from the ever amazing Lois Ann Gregory-Wood informing you of the nomination, detailing the requirements and asking you if you accept.
-Once you’ve accepted you are asked to provide background info, education, ALA experience, library honors that sort of thing.
-Each candidate’s info is put on a its own one page handout which is given to Councilors at the beginning of Council II.
+Once you’ve accepted, you are asked to provide background info, education, ALA experience, library honors that sort of thing.
+Each candidate’s info is put on a one-page handout which is given to Councilors at the beginning of Council II.
 Once all candidates have accepted the nomination their information is sent to the Council listserv.
-Additionally during Council I at MidWinter candidates can be nominated from the floor.
+Additionally, during Council I at MidWinter candidates can be nominated from the floor.
 If the nominee accepts s/he is added to the list of candidates.
-During Council II each candidate may give a speech lasting up to 5 minutes.
+During Council II, each candidate may give a speech lasting up to 5 minutes.
 Once the speeches are done, if there is time, Councilors may ask questions from the Council floor on any issue or topic.
 Questions may be directed to all candidates or specific candidates.
-Voting commences immediately following the one hour session.
+Voting commences immediately following the one-hour session.
 Votes are tallied later that nights and all candidates are informed of the results.
 (I was not selected to serve on Executive Board)

 Hopefully, this has contributed to your understanding of the structure and process, please feel free to ask questions!